YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

     <tr><td><i>Vanilla behavior</i></td><td><code>false</code></td></tr>
     </table>

-19. Whether to set the planar velocity of projectiles that cross the `max` threshold (described above) to zero, so that they stop attempting to cross chunk boundaries.<br>
+19. Whether to set the planar velocity of projectiles that cross the `max` threshold (described above) to `0`, so that they stop attempting to cross chunk boundaries.<br>
   <br>
-  This has no effect if `remove-from-world-after-reach-limit` (described above) is true.
+  This has no effect if `remove-from-world-after-reach-limit` (described above) is `true`.

     <table>
     <tr><td></td><td><b>Default</b></td><td></td><td></td></tr>